appsforyourhead/App-Store/Privacy-Policy.md

 Your Apps for your Head Team

-PS: if you say we can, we will write you.
+PS: If you say we can, we will write you.
 Maybe.
 Tell us to stop, we will.
 The people who publish the App or whatever you purchased here will have your info, too.
 If they suck, please let us know, and we will dig in a bit.
 Umm.
 Is there more?
 Lots and lots, probably.
 We expect everything to excite over the next few years.
 There will be lots of action on this front.
 When we encounter something relevant, usually by making a mistake, we will fix it by thinking and deciding and then using words here.